desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 ---
 title: Bindings
 folder: topics
-abstract: Learn how to use bindings, to set property values automatically based on observable data.
+abstract: Learn how to use bindings, to communicate property changes between attached objects.
 ---

 # Bindings